-Instead, we can look to a range of dedicated money transfer services that aim to close the gap on these costs, help you transfer money safely, and ultimately provide you with a better experience overall.
+Instead, we can look to a range of dedicated money transfer services that aim to close the gap on these costs.
+Not only are they probably the safest way to send money, but they’ll also provide a better experience overall.
 While it is important to acknowledge a money transfer service will never achieve the mid-market rate exactly, they will provide the cheapest way to send money to Hong Kong when all is said and done.

 How do money transfer services differ?